-If you are struggling to agree arrangements for your children take a look at A survival guide to sorting out child arrangements.
+If you are struggling to agree arrangements for your children take a look at Sorting out child arrangements.

-If you still can't reach agreement, you may have to ask the court to decide.
+If you still can't reach agreement, and you have tried different ways to agree, such as mediation, you may have to ask the court to decide.